-CEQ has prepared these financial statements in compliance with section 38 of the Financial and Performance Management Standard 2019.
-The financial statements comply with Queensland Treasury's Minimum Reporting Requirements for reporting periods beginning on or after 1 July 2021.
+CEQ has prepared these financial statements in compliance with section 38 of the Financial and Performance Management Standard 2019 the Australian Charities and Not-for-profits Commission Act 2012, and the Australian Charities and Not-for-profits Commission Regulation 2022.
+The financial statements comply with Queensland Treasury's Minimum Reporting Requirements for reporting periods beginning on or after 1 July 2022.